kabbo109/js-accordion-ui/README.md

-# js-accordion-ui
-Accordion UI using JavaScript
+# JS Accordion UI

+A simple accordion component built using HTML, CSS, and JavaScript.

+This project demonstrates toggling content sections dynamically.